jdjgilbert/wildecolhull/content/authors/Charlotte-Howard/_index.md

 ---

 Charlotte's MSc focused on the multidimensional effects of nutrition across the time course of development upon hatching and cocoon weight in solitary bee larvae.
-Charlotte is now a NERC-funded PhD researcher at [Reading University](https://research.reading.ac.uk/foodbiosystems/meet-our-researchers/meet-our-phd-students-rdg/).
+Charlotte did her PhD, and now postdoc, at [Reading University](https://www.linkedin.com/in/dr-charlotte-howard-2bab29194/?originalSubdomain=uk).